What will my Homestay be like?

 Can I change my accommodation?

-The Student Services Manager is responsible for the security, health, safety and welfare of all students.
+The Student Services team is responsible for the security, health, safety and welfare of all students.
 They will be your main point of contact to assist with any issues or queries you have, whether relating to the Homestay or any other aspect of adjusting to life in the United Kingdom.
-You can contact them by telephone or email, or meet them in person at LanguageUK.
+You can contact them by telephone in office hours or email or meet them in person at LanguageUK the first day you arrive.

-We also provide all students with an out-of-hours number for any emergencies.
-Those way students can be assured of having the support of an experienced member of the LanguageUK team at all times, in any emergency situation.
+We also provide all students with an out-of-hours number for emergencies only on both sites.
+This way students can always be assured of having the support of an experienced member of the LanguageUK team, in any emergency.